“Highly motivated and energetic faculty with excellent knowledge. Easy to understand, excellent resources. Thankyou for this opportunity”

 AMS Academy team/Advisory Group

-Professor Asha Bowen, Head of the Department of Infectious Diseases at Perth Children’s Hospital and Team Lead, Healthy Skin and ARF Prevention at Telethon Kids Institute
+Professor Asha Bowen OAM, Head of the Department of Infectious Diseases at Perth Children’s Hospital and Team Lead, Healthy Skin and ARF Prevention at The Kids Institute

 Dr Lorraine Kaye Anderson, Medical Director, Kimberley Aboriginal Medical Services, Broome